thatswhatsimonsaid/WeightedGreedySampling/README.md

 ### Main Simulation Engine (`Code/utils/Main/`)

 - `LearningProcedure.py`: The core active learning loop.
 It trains a model, calculates both evaluation metrics, selects a point, and updates the datasets.
-Includes a final evaluation step after the loop to get the 100% labeled result.
-- `RunSimulationFunction.py`: A wrapper that runs *all* selector strategies (Passive, iGS, WiGS-SAC, etc.) for a single seed, allowing for a head-to-head comparison.
+- `RunSimulationFunction.py`: A wrapper that runs *all* selector strategies (Passive, iGS, WiGS-SAC, etc.) for a single seed.
 - `OneIterationFunction.py`: Sets up the data (loading, initial train/candidate split) for a single strategy run and calls `LearningProcedure`.
-- `TrainCandidateSplit.py`: A helper script that performs the initial `train_test_split`.
+- `TrainCandidateSplit.py`: A helper script that performs the initial split between the training and candidate datasets.

 ### Prediction & Evaluation (`Code/utils/Prediction/`)

-- `RidgeRegressionPredictor.py`: A standardized wrapper for the `sklearn.linear_model.Ridge` model, providing `.fit()` and `.predict()` methods.
-(Includes `LinearRegressionPredictor` and `RandomForestRegressorPredictor` as well).
+- `RidgeRegressionPredictor.py`, `LinearRegressionPredictor`, `RandomForestRegressorPredictor`: Wrappers for the `sklearn` models, providing `.fit()` and `.predict()` methods
-- `FullPoolError.py`: Calculates the evaluation metric (RMSE, R2, etc.) based on the iGS (2018) paper's "hybrid" method.
-This is used for the final plots.
+- `FullPoolError.py`: Calculates the evaluation metric (RMSE, R2, etc.) based on the [iGS (2018)](https://www.sciencedirect.com/science/article/abs/pii/S0020025518307680) paper's "hybrid" method.
 - `CrossValidation.py`: Calculates the RL reward signal.
 It gets a data-efficient and stable K-fold `CV_RMSE` using only the labeled training set (*D<sub>tr</sub>*) to prevent data leakage.

 ### Selector Strategies (`Code/utils/Selector/`)

 - `PassiveLearningSelector.py`: Randomly samples a point (baseline).
-- `GreedySamplingSelector.py`: Implements the `GSx`, `GSy`, and `iGS` baselines from Wu et al. (2018).
+- `GreedySamplingSelector.py`: Implements the `GSx`, `GSy`, and `iGS` baselines from [Wu et al. (2018)](https://www.sciencedirect.com/science/article/abs/pii/S0020025518307680).
 - `WeightedGreedySamplingSelector.py`: Implements `WiGS` with static and time-decaying weight heuristics.
 - `WiGS_MAB.py`: Implements `WiGS` with a Multi-Armed Bandit (UCB1) that learns the best average *w<sub>x</sub>* from the `CV_RMSE` reward.
 - `WiGS_SAC.py`: Implements `WiGS` with a Soft Actor-Critic (SAC) agent that learns a *state-dependent policy* to choose the optimal *w<sub>x</sub>* at each step, based on the `CV_RMSE` reward and current state.
-- `IDEALSelector.py` & `iRDMSelector.py`: Other published AL strategies used for comparison.

 ### Auxiliary & Plotting (`Code/utils/Auxiliary/`)